mia-platform/distribution/addons/prometheus-operator/logging-stack/README.md

 To work properly it needs both the Prometheus Operator and Logging Stack add-on.

-The add-on will add the appropriate NetworkPolicy for allowing the comunication between Prometheus and the Logging stack fluentd and fluentbit resources, and the SerciceMonitor resources for letting the Prometheus Operator to generate the correct configuration for scraping the data.
+The add-on will add the appropriate NetworkPolicy for allowing the comunication between Prometheus and the Logging stack fluentd and fluentbit resources, and the ServiceMonitor resources for letting the Prometheus Operator to generate the correct configuration for scraping the data.

 ## What the Add-On Contains